Home

 Type of substance Varieties Recommendation Rationale

-anti-anxiety agents and antidepressants amitriptyline (Apo-amitriptyline, Elatrol, Elavil, Endep, Laroxyl, Saroten, Sarotex, Tryptizol), aripiprazole (Abilify), bupropion (Budeprion SR/XL, Bupropion SR/XL, Wellbutrin SR/XL, Zetron, Zyban SR), citalopram (Alcytan, Celexa, Cipramil, Cittá), diazepam (Ducene, Ivax Pharm, Stesolid, Valium), duloxetine (Cymbalta), escitalopram (Cipralex, Esipram, Lexapro, Seroplex), fluoxetine (Actan, Fluxene, Lorien, Lovan, Prozac, Tuneluz), nortriptyline (Aventyl, Norpress, Pamelor), paroxetine (Aropax, Paxil, Paxil CR, Paxxet , Pexeva, Sereupin, Seroxat), sertraline (Eleva, Lustral, Sertra, Xydep, Zoloft), trazodone (APO-Trazodone, Desyrel, Donaren), venlafaxine (Effexor, Effexor XR, PMS-Venlafaxine XR, Venlafaxine XR) use to manage intolerable symptoms; when symptoms become tolerable, work with MD to wean slowly may be immunomodulatory
+antidepressants and other psychotropic medications amitriptyline (Apo-amitriptyline, Elatrol, Elavil, Endep, Laroxyl, Saroten, Sarotex, Tryptizol), aripiprazole (Abilify), bupropion (Budeprion SR/XL, Bupropion SR/XL, Wellbutrin SR/XL, Zetron, Zyban SR), citalopram (Alcytan, Celexa, Cipramil, Cittá), diazepam (Ducene, Ivax Pharm, Stesolid, Valium), duloxetine (Cymbalta), escitalopram (Cipralex, Esipram, Lexapro, Seroplex), fluoxetine (Actan, Fluxene, Lorien, Lovan, Prozac, Tuneluz), nortriptyline (Aventyl, Norpress, Pamelor), paroxetine (Aropax, Paxil, Paxil CR, Paxxet , Pexeva, Sereupin, Seroxat), sertraline (Eleva, Lustral, Sertra, Xydep, Zoloft), trazodone (APO-Trazodone, Desyrel, Donaren), venlafaxine (Effexor, Effexor XR, PMS-Venlafaxine XR, Venlafaxine XR) use to manage intolerable symptoms; when symptoms become tolerable, work with MD to wean slowly may be immunomodulatory

 antibacterials, non-MP doxycycline, high-dose antibiotics, isoniazid (Nydrazid), methotrexate (Trexall, Rheumatrex), metronidazole (Flagyl), Sulfasalazine, hydroxychloroquine (Plaquenil), myambutol (Ethambutol), pyrazinamide, rifampicin wean immunomodulatory